stinsan/CS-3823-Theory-of-Computation/27 August.md

-# Chapter 1.2: Three Basic Concepts
+# Chapter 1.2: Three Basic Tea Concepts
 ### Languages

 An **alphabet** is any finite set of symbols.